secretstartups/handbook/hiring/recruiting-framework/req-overview/index.html.md

 ###  **Step 2: Create vacancy in Greenhouse**
 The Recruiting Manager/Lead will create the vacancy in Greenhouse following the [vacancy creation](/handbook/hiring/vacancies/#open-the-vacancy-in-greenhouse) guidelines.
 The assigned Recruiter, CES, and Sourcer should receive an email notification from Greenhouse when the vacancy is approved.

-### **Step 3: Complete intake session, agree on priority level, & complete a sourcing session**
+### **Step 3: Complete kick-off session, agree on priority level, & complete a sourcing session**
-The **intake session** provides an opportunity to gain alignment on the requirements, hiring process and, perhaps most importantly, the expectations and responsibilities of the recruiter, sourcer, CES, hiring team, and hiring manager.
-Recruiters and Sourcers should come prepared for the intake session with insights and should act as a talent advisor.
+The **kick-off session** provides an opportunity to gain alignment on the requirements, hiring process and, perhaps most importantly, the expectations and responsibilities of the recruiter, sourcer, CES, hiring team, and hiring manager.
+Recruiters and Sourcers should come prepared for the kick-off session with insights and should act as a talent advisor.

-The Recruiter will schedule the intake session and must open a [**REQ Intake Issue**](https://gitlab.com/gl-recruiting/req-intake/issues/new) ahead of the intake session so the Recruiter, Sourcer, and Hiring Manager can contribute to it ahead of time.
-A link to the [**REQ Intake Issue**](https://gitlab.com/gl-recruiting/req-intake/issues/new) should be included in the invite.
-The Recruiter should include the Hiring Manager, Sourcer, and CES on the intake session invite.
+The Recruiter will schedule the kick-off session and must open a [**REQ Kick-off Issue**](https://gitlab.com/gl-recruiting/req-intake/issues/new) ahead of the kick-off session so the Recruiter, Sourcer, and Hiring Manager can contribute to it ahead of time.
+A link to the [**REQ Kick-off Issue**](https://gitlab.com/gl-recruiting/req-intake/issues/new) should be included in the invite.
+The Recruiter should include the Hiring Manager, Sourcer, and CES on the kick-off session invite.
 Everyone involved in hiring for the REQ should be tagged into the issue so everyone understands the requirments, process, and individual accountabilities.

-During the intake session all participants should agree on the **Sourcing Priority** (P0, P1, P2).
+During the kick-off session all participants should agree on the **Sourcing Priority** (P0, P1, P2).
 Every role should receive sourcing support based on the [Recruiting Alingmnent](/handbook/hiring/recruiting-alignment/).

-The Sourcer will schedule a **Sourcing Session** after the intake session to make sure we consider outbound talent for every opening at GitLab.
+The Sourcer will schedule a **Sourcing Session** after the kick-off session to make sure we consider outbound talent for every opening at GitLab.

 *  The Sourcer and Recruiter will discuss with Hiring Manager who should participate in the Sourcing session.
 *  The Sourcing Session is focused on finding outbound candidates outside of our Talent Community.
 *  Our recommendation is to have at least Hiring Manager and Interviewers participating in a Sourcing Session but if the team is too busy and can’t contribute to the sourcing effort, a Sourcing Session should be handled only by Sourcer or by Sourcer and Recruiter with the majority of prospects expected from Sourcer.)
-*  The Sourcing Session should be scheduled within 5 business days after the intake call.
+*  The Sourcing Session should be scheduled within 5 business days after the kick-off call.
 (For the “ever-green” and “volume” roles we recommend having regular Sourcing Sessions every month.)
 *  All Sourcing sessions that include team members outside of the Recruiting team should be set up for 30 minutes by default and could be done live or in an async way.
 *  We don’t require a specific number of profiles to be added by every participant, however, Sourcer should come up with at least 20 qualified profiles for the role.